Milla Jean Grant1

 M, #16617, b.
 1733, d.
 10 April 1819

-Walter Ogilvy, Earl of Airlie was born in 1733.1 He is the son of John Ogilvy, Earl of Airlie and Margaret Ogilvy.1,2 He married, firstly, Margaret Fullerton, daughter of William Fullerton, Lord Spynie, before 31 May 1748.3 He married, secondly, Jean Ogilvy, daughter of John Ogilvy and Margaret Ogilvy, on 12 November 1780 at Forfar, Angus, Scotland.1 He died on 10 April 1819 at Cortachy, Angus, Scotland.1
+Walter Ogilvy, Earl of Airlie was born in 1733.1 He was the son of John Ogilvy, Earl of Airlie and Margaret Ogilvy.1,2 He married, firstly, Margaret Fullerton, daughter of William Fullerton, Lord Spynie, before 31 May 1748.3 He married, secondly, Jean Ogilvy, daughter of John Ogilvy and Margaret Ogilvy, on 12 November 1780 at Forfar, Angus, ScotlandG.1 He and Jean Ogilvy were divorced in 1798.4 He died on 10 April 1819 at Cortachy, Angus, ScotlandG.1

 Children of Walter Ogilvy, Earl of Airlie and Jean Ogilvy